-List A: Twentieth-century United States Diplomatic History Historical and Contemporary Sociology of the United States Topics in American Philosophy Hollywood Cinema List B: Students Either Or s may choose one of their electives from the following: The Logic of Metaphor: Modern American Poetry; and Designing Destiny: Early American Writing; Narratives of Reform: Writing in the Nineteenth Century; and The American South
+List A: Twentieth-century United States Diplomatic History; Historical and Contemporary Sociology of the United States; Topics in American Philosophy; Hollywood Cinema.

+List B: Students may choose one of their electives from the following:

+Either The Logic of Metaphor: Modern American Poetry; and

+Designing Destiny: Early American Writing;

+Or Narratives of Reform: Writing in the Nineteenth Century; and The American South
-The menu of courses may vary from year to year

-Entry to the particular courses is subject to the availability of places in those courses
+The menu of courses may vary from year to year.
+Entry to the particular courses is subject to the availability of places in those courses.